 - General taxes refer to any tax imposed for general government purposes. - Special taxes consist of any tax imposed for specific purposes, including a tax imposed for special purposes, which is placed into a General Fund.
 Special taxes include community facilities districts (CFD/Mello-Roos). - Special assessments fund a specific benefit that exceeds what is typically provided.
-An example of a special assessment in San Diego is a Maintenance Assessment District (MAD). - Fees and exactions are one-time charges or dedications collected by local government as a condition of a map approval or building permit.
+An example of a special assessment in San Diego is a Maintenance Assessment District (MAD). - Tax increment financing through the creation of Enhanced Infrastructure Financing Districts (EIFDs) to fund economic development projects within a geographic boundary. - Fees and exactions are one-time charges or dedications collected by local government as a condition of a map approval or building permit.
 The purpose of the fee or exaction must relate to the development being charged.
 Fees can be categorized into four major classes: (1) development impact fees, which are levied on new development to cover the cost of infrastructure or facilities needed by that development; (2) permit and application fees which cover the cost of processing permits and development plans; (3) regulatory fees; and (4) "property related fees and charges," as defined by Proposition 218. - Leasing is a financing alternative to outright purchasing property.
-Common lease financing arrangements include lease-purchase agreements, sale-leaseback agreements, certificates of participation, and lease revenue bonds. - Other methods can include general obligation bonds, which are still a common financing mechanism, but they are difficult to issue because of the two-thirds voter approval requirement.
+Common lease financing arrangements include lease-purchase agreements, sale-leaseback agreements, certificates of participation, and lease revenue bonds.

+• Other methods can include general obligation bonds, which are still a common financing mechanism, but they are difficult to issue because of the two-thirds voter approval requirement.
 Nevertheless, these bonds are used to acquire and construct public capital facilities and real property.
 A jurisdiction can levy an ad valorem property tax at the rate necessary to repay the principal and interest of the bonds.
 Other alternatives are public enterprise revenue bonds issued to finance facilities for revenue-producing public enterprises, such as sewer systems that can pay for themselves through service charges.
 The use of tax increment financing by redevelopment agencies is another method regularly used by jurisdictions to issue tax allocation bonds for major improvements in project areas.

-In spite of fiscal constraints, the City's role in implementing the financing strategy described herein is crucial to the planning and provision of public facility and service needs.
+In spite of fiscal constraints, the City's role in implementing the financing strategy described herein is crucial to the planning and provision of public facility and serviceneeds.
 California law limits development's required contributions for public facilities to a proportional fair-share based on a clear nexus.
-Therefore, the City must be held responsible for its fair-share of public facility and infrastructure costs to address current needs.
-The ultimate implementation of the City of

-Villages strategy is contingent upon the City's ability to provide and maintain its facilities in a timely fashion.
+Therefore, the City must be heldresponsible for its fair-share of public facility and infrastructure costs to address current needs.
+The ultimate implementation of the City of Villages strategy is contingent upon the City's ability to provide and maintain its facilities in a timely fashion.